orbarkalifa/Blog-website/README.md

 # Blog-website
-Created using js and ejs
+Created using js and ejs. minimum html and js